covanalytics/CovData-Website/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This is a list of the major technologies and frameworks used to create the Open Data platform.

 * [HTML](https://html.spec.whatwg.org/multipage/#toc-references)
 * [Bootstrap](https://getbootstrap.com)